 b.
 Getting Married or Divorced

-State marital laws are important to know and plan for when you are getting married so that you can know what to expect and plan for the unexpected.
-In some cases, this may mean considering a prenuptial agreement to protect pre-marital assets and specify what will happen with martial assets.
+State marital laws are important to know when you are getting married so that you can know what to expect and plan for the unexpected.
+In some cases, this may mean considering a prenuptial agreement to protect pre-marital assets and specify what will happen with marital assets.

-Like most states, Oregon is a common-law state and follows an equitable distribution model for dividing property in a divorce.
-Property is viewed as belonging to the individual spouse who earned or acquired it.
-When it comes to divorce, there is no specific set of rules for the division of property.
-Instead, the court sits down and divides the assets between the parties in a fair and equitable manner.
-The goal is that each spouse should emerge on relatively equal footing and maintain a standard of living similar to what they enjoyed during the marriage.
+Oregon is an equitable distribution state, meaning that property acquired during the marriage is to be divided fairly, but not necessarily equally, in a divorce.
+When it comes to divorce, the court divides the assets between the parties in a fair and equitable manner.
+The goal is that each spouse should emerge on equal footing and maintain a standard of living similar to what they enjoyed during the marriage.

 a.
 Oregon Plan